rolling-scopes-school/tasks/react/modules/module02/README.md

 We should also mention the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) and other [SOLID](https://en.wikipedia.org/wiki/SOLID) principles.
 For further guidance, please refer to [this article](https://dmitripavlutin.com/7-architectural-attributes-of-a-reliable-react-component/).

-Lastly, but certainly not least, please check for the presence of comments in the code.
+Last but not least, please check for the presence of comments in the code.
 Ideally, there should be no comments at all.
 Sometimes, people tend to comment code that is unnecessary.
 Thus, consider removing such comments entirely.
 Remember, if you ever need to refer to previous versions of the code, you can always consult the git history.
 Furthermore, keep in mind that [comments can be misleading](https://blog.devgenius.io/code-should-be-the-one-version-of-the-truth-dont-add-comments-b0bcd8631a9a).

 #### Cross-check process